antoinewaugh/aunit/README.md

 The resulting files are placed in the `$AUNIT_HOME/.__repository` directory.

-User Test Events can then reference the project(s) using the `//@Depends` annotation.
+User *TestEvent*s can then reference the project(s) using the `//@Depends` annotation.
 Additionally, users can add the `$AUNIT_HOME/.__repository/bundles` directory to their SoftwareAG Design Studio path to add built projects as dependencies within their studio.
 The aunit.xml macro definitions located in `$AUNIT_HOME/.__repository/ant_macros` can also be leveraged for production deployments.

 ## Defining custom project-level dependencies